LeeCampbell/IntroToRx/content/16_TestingRx.md

 ### AdvanceBy

-The `AdvanceBy(long)` method allows us to move the clock forward a relative amount of time.
+The `AdvanceBy(long)` method allows us to move the clock forward by some amount of time.
+Unlike `AdvanceTo`, the argument here is relative to the current virtual time.
 Again, the measurements are in ticks.
 We can take the last example and modify it to use `AdvanceBy(long)`.

 ```csharp
 var scheduler = new TestScheduler();